cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Definition: Particularly good, skillfull, or effective.
 | Definition: fashionable
 | Usage: Nifty footwork.
 | Usage: A nifty black t-shirt.
 |
-| up one’s sleeve
-| Definition: (of a strategy, idea, or resource) kept secret and in reserve for use when needed.
-| Usage: He was new to the game but had a few tricks up his sleeve.
-|
-| tried-and-true
-| Definition: (adjective) proved good, desirable, or feasible; shown or known to be worthy
-| Usage: A tried-and-true sales technique.
-|
 | fictitious
 | Definition: (adjective) not real or true, being imaginary or having been fabricated